Name

 [--public-name [true]|false]

 If you specify this option, the getipaddr will use the wget and dig utilities in combination with the web service URL to report the host name of the system as it appears to the rest of the Internet.
+This option can also be used with the "--dump-xml" option so that the public host name will be included with the XML document.

 [--public-domain [true]|false]